brunoklein99/deep-learning-notes/README.md

 ![](https://i.imgur.com/UUGjtZZ.png)

 The above image contains 2 filters, which applied to a single RGB image result in a 4x4x2 volume.
 The subsequent convolutions applied to this output volume should use 2 channel filters.

+## 4.5 One Layer of a Convolutional Network

+* A bias term is added to each element of the output of each image * filter convolution.

+* An activation function is applied to each of these elements.

+## 4.6 Pooling Layers

+### 4.6.1 Max Pooling

+* The intuition behind Max Pooling is that if some feature was detected in some quadrant, that quadrant will have a high value, therefore this information should be persistent in the output volume.